SunkissedQueen/sunkissedqueen/README.md

 ### Hello world 👋
 <img src="greeter.gif" width=300 align=0 auto>

-- 🔭 I’m currently working on a capstone project with Team Code Crak.
+- 🔭 Currently becoming the best Associate Teacher I can be for future coders at Learn Academy
-- 🌱 I’m currently learning how to become a syntactical magician as influenced by Learn Academy.
+- 🌱 Always practicing some syntactical magic
-- 👯 I’m looking to collaborate on many future projects with various web developers in my current cohort.
+- 👯 Looking forward to collaborating with various web developers in my current cohort
-- 🤔 I’m looking for help with learning the key concepts with various programming languages.
+- 🤔 Still learning the key concepts with various programming languages.
 - 💬 Ask me about my current journey in web development, lessons learned as a web development student, any future goals
 - 📫 How to reach me: baxtercm@outlook.com
 - ⚡ Fun fact: Creativity, teaching, learning and implementing that knowledge are the fuels to my passionate approach to life.